-See Florence in 3 days with our popular itinerary.
-Where to go and what to see in the cradle of the Renaissance.
+See Florence in 3 days with this ever popular itinerary.
+Discover all the sights and delights of the “Cradle of the Renaissance”.

 Florence in 3 days – Day 1